Diamondbacks vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Masataka Yoshida and the Boston Red Sox head into the first of a three-game series against Corbin Carroll and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+Garrett Whitlock and the Boston Red Sox will hit the field against the Arizona Diamondbacks and starting pitcher Zach Davies on Saturday at Chase Field.

-The Red Sox are favored in this one, at -150, while the underdog Diamondbacks have +125 odds to play spoiler.
-An 8.5-run total has been set in this matchup.
+The Red Sox are listed as -140 moneyline favorites in this matchup against the Diamondbacks (+115).
+Boston is the run-line favorite (-1.5).
+The over/under is 9 runs for the contest.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.